Loan Calculator

 Most loans calculate interest daily or monthly based on your remaining balance.
 By making Extra Payments, you reduce the principal immediately, which lowers the interest charged in all future months.
 Use our calculator to see exactly how much time and money a small extra monthly contribution can save you.

 Shopping for a mortgage or auto loan?
-Don't just look at the monthly payment.
+Do not just look at the monthly payment.
 A longer term might lower your payment but double your total interest cost.
 Use the "Compare with Another Loan" feature to see two scenarios side-by-side and clearly spot the winner.

 Understanding Your Loan Amortization